vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/customer_interaction.rst

 Customer interaction
 ====================

-Odoo offers many ways to interact with customers and for customers to interact with your website.
+Leansoft offers many ways to interact with customers and for customers to interact with your website.

 .. _product-reviews: